 Program Philosophy and Benefits

-The most important aspect of our philosophy here at Valley Behavioral Health System is that we always put our patients first.
+The most important aspect of our philosophy here at our behavioral health rehab center is that we always put our patients first.
 The mission that we stand by is to be an organization that is accountable, valuable, and life-changing.
 We provide a full continuum of care in a confidential, caring, and empathic environment.
 All of our treatment promotes crisis solutions, personal growth, and positive self-awareness and is provided under the direct supervision of board certified psychiatrists.
 Daily interactions with our multidisciplinary staff include meetings with therapists, psychiatric nurses and nurse practitioners, social workers, recreational and educational specialists, and other devoted mental health professionals.

 Types of Treatment Offered at Valley Behavioral Health System

-When you arrive at Valley Behavioral, you will begin the admissions process by completing a comprehensive assessment with one of our qualified assessment specialists.
+When you arrive at our mental health rehab center, you will begin the admissions process by completing a comprehensive assessment with one of our qualified assessment specialists.
 Upon completion of the assessment, a recommendation for the most appropriate level of care will be made.
-You will then begin developing an individualized treatment plan with a team of care managers that will help guide you throughout the duration of your treatment, with appropriate alterations being made when necessary.
-At Valley Behavioral, we use a variety of therapeutic techniques that will be tailored to meet the needs identified in your treatment plan.
+You will then begin developing an individualized treatment plan with a team of care managers that will help guide you throughout the duration of your rehab, with appropriate alterations being made when necessary.
+At our mental health rehab center, we use a variety of therapeutic techniques that will be tailored to meet the needs identified in your rehabplan.
 Examples of these various therapeutic techniques are: